+Het is member of the Scientific Committee of the European Environment Agency (on sustainability and foresight).
 He is visiting professor at the Public Governance Institute of the University of Leuven (Belgium), senior fellow at the Center for Governance and Sustainability of the University of Massachusetts Boston (USA) and research associate at the Public Administration & Policy Group of Wageningen University & Research (Netherlands).
-His experience as public manager at subnational, national and European level covers 30 years.
+His experience as public manager at subnational, national and European level covers almost 40 years.
 In addition, he publishes on topical governance challenges and has presented or moderated at UN conferences in many countries.

-Being a civil servant, he is currently not involved in advisory/consultancy projects, but as a ‘reflexive practitioner’ he continues to participate in scholarly and other discussions on the quality of governance, sustainable development and impact assessment.
+As from 1st January 2021 he is not a civil servant anymore and is fully available for advisory/consultancy/training projects, and continues to participate in scholarly and other discussions on the quality of governance, sustainable development and impact assessment.

 Louis’ PhD thesis (2008) focused on metagovernance: how to create and manage situationally successful combinations of hierarchical, network and market styles of governance.
 He concludes that it is not one style, but the optimal governance mixture that works in practice, and that what works where depends among others on national/regional/local cultures and traditions.